Hidden Michigan Beaches

 Marine City Beach: This public beach in Marine City sits along the St. Clair River.
 It offers beautiful waterfront views year-round.

-Sterling State Park in Monroe: This park is the only state park sitting along Lake Erie.
+Sterling State Park in Monroe: This park is the only state park along Lake Erie.
 It offers a swimming beach and walking trails.

-City of Luna Pier Public Beach: This beach on Lake Erie offers some good people-watching along the pier and in the fishing area.
+City of Luna Pier Public Beach: This beach on Lake Erie offers good people-watching along the pier and in the fishing area.

 Related: